microsoft/theme-converter-for-vs/README.md

 11. Edit other fields in the vsixmanifest as desired (author, version, company, etc)
 12. Build solution and you now have a vsix in the output folder!
 Your new theme is most compatible with Visual Studio 2022 Preview 3 and up.

+### Removing a converted theme from VS
+1. Open target VS and switch to some theme that will not be deleted (like Blue theme).
+2. Go to `<vs_install_dir>\Common7\IDE\CommonExtensions\Platform`. e.g: `C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\IDE\CommonExtensions\Platform`
+and delete the pkgdef of the theme that the you want to remove (The name of the pkgdef will match the name of the theme.)
+3. Open Developer Command Prompt of the target VS and run `devenv /updateConfiguration`.
+4. Launch VS again - the themes should now be removed.

 # Support

 ## How to file issues and get help